scm-manager/scm-review-plugin/pr_change_tracking.md

 to display the context.
 Furthermore one has to take into account, that after some time the file revisions can be garbage collected, when they are no longer part of an active branch (this can be the case when feature branches are squashed after the review process).

+## Implementation

+### First version

+At the time of writing, diffs are parsed only on the frontend side.
+That is, the diff itself is calculated in the backend (directly using the scm implementation), but the frontend interprets this diff.
+This has a few implications:

+1. The backend cannot determine, whether or not a comment is outdated.
+1. The information about the state of comments has no representation in the REST layer.
+1. The frontend needs the diff to compute the state of comments even when the diff itself does not have to be rendered.
+1. We only do have the diff itself for computations.
+If this diff does not support specific parts (like the index hash, that is missing in Mercurials diff), there is no other way to draw conclusions.
+1. There is no way to cache computations (though this is no problem for the server, because all computation is done on the client).
+1. The server has to rely solely on client requests without the possibility to check input (eg. the server cannot check whether the location of a comment is a valid location).

+### Preferable changes

+1. **Compute outdated comments on the server side.**

+   This would have the following advantages:
+   - The REST layer would be "complete"
+   - The client would not have to fetch the diff only because it would like to compute the status of some comments
+   - It is easier to create a provider agnostic abstraction (saying we could not only support Git, but also Mercurial without having to meddle with its diff implementation)

+   The disadvantage is simple: Implementation cost.
+1. **Mark file and inline comments only as outdated, when the files have changed.**

+   That is, not just because the revision of either the source or the target branch has changed.
+1. **Support Mercurial, not only Git.**